Illinois Tech Students

 Center for Disability Resources

 All accommodations for students with disabilities are determined on an individualized basis.
 Students are advised to contact the CDR either before the class begins or at the beginning of the semester to submit appropriate documentation and discuss accommodations.
-If you need an accommodation for your IIT Online course (testing accommodations, textbooks in an alternate format, etc.), contact the CDR to request this.
+If you need an accommodation for your Digital Learning course (testing accommodations, textbooks in an alternate format, etc.), contact the CDR to request this.
 Advance planning is critical to ensuring that accommodations are provided in a timely manner.